Disease Guide ·Kidney Stones ·2026

 Kidney Stone Coverage Basics

-Most comprehensive pet insurance policies cover kidney stone diagnosis, treatment, and surgery.
-Standard 14-day illness waiting period applies.
-Imaging, surgical removal, hospitalization, and follow-up monitoring are typically covered under illness benefits.
+Most comprehensive policies cover kidney stone diagnosis, treatment, and surgery.
+Standard 14-day waiting period applies.
+Imaging, surgical removal, hospitalization, and follow-up monitoring are covered under illness benefits.

 Red flag · Pre-existing